Summary

 Even more intriguing, Treasury yields declined this week in the face of a surge in European yields.
 German bund yields jumped 22 bps to 2.15%, with the spread to Treasuries narrowing a notable 31 to a two-year low 135 bps.
 French 10-year yields jumped 28 bps (2.68%), Spanish yields 29 bps (3.25%), and Portuguese yields 31 bps (3.17%).
 Italian yields surged 46 bps (up 69bps in six sessions) to a six-week high 4.30%.
 Reuters: "Debt-Laden Italy Lashes Out at 'Crazy' ECB After Rate Hike."
 A harbinger of monetary union instability.

 The Treasury market is behaving peculiarly.
 On the margin and versus market expectations, the ECB was somewhat more hawkish than the Fed.
 My sense is that Treasury market focus has subtly shifted more to fundamental developments and away from monetary policy.
 The entire yield curve is now inverted.
 The 2yr/10yr spread closed Friday's session at negative 70 basis points, after trading at a multi-decade low negative 84 bps last week.
 And even the three-month/two-year spread traded this week to negative 16 bps (ended week at negative 13) - the low since crisis period March 2020.
-Something(S) has the markets anticipating a dovish pivot in the not-too-distant future.
+Something(s) has the markets anticipating a dovish pivot in the not-too-distant future.
 The expected Fed funds rate at the FOMC's March 16th meeting dropped 10 bps this week to a seven-week low 4.78%.
 The expected rate for the June 15th meeting fell 15 bps to a nine-week low 4.76% (December down 18bps to 4.35%).

 The Street.com: "Bond Markets Call BS on Hawkish Fed Chair As Recession Risks Mount."
 What might the bond market see that Fed officials are missing?